krzysdz/mps-proj-polynomial/docs/report.md

 #### Atomic variables

-*Simple* data, namely integer types (including `bool`, which really is `u8`) can be shared using static atomic variables.
-This assures that no modification can occur when another thread (in this case exception occuring during read) is reading/modifying the data.
+*Simple* data, namely integer types (including `bool`, which really is `u8`), can be shared using static atomic variables.
+This assures that no modification can occur when another thread (in this case exception occurring during read) is reading/modifying the data.
 Atomic variables may also enforce memory ordering, but [`Relaxed`](https://en.cppreference.com/w/cpp/atomic/memory_order#Relaxed_ordering) is used, since in this case it probably does not matter.

 This method is used for the `DATA_READY` flag, current byte number and the values collected so far (stored as u32, later reinterpreted as f32).

 #### `Mutex` guarded `Option`

 This method is used for one way moving of pins, but appropriate for sharing any data.
-Unlike atomic variables it does not allow specifying memory ordering.
+Unlike atomic variables, it does not allow specifying memory ordering.
 The type of the used `static` variable can be *decomposed* as:

-1. [`cortex_m::Mutex`](https://docs.rs/cortex-m/latest/cortex_m/interrupt/struct.Mutex.html) - a reexported [`bare_metal::Mutex`](https://docs.rs/bare-metal/latest/bare_metal/struct.Mutex.html), allows exclusive access to its content for the duration of a [`CriticalSection`](https://docs.rs/bare-metal/latest/bare_metal/struct.CriticalSection.html).
+1. [`cortex_m::Mutex`](https://docs.rs/cortex-m/latest/cortex_m/interrupt/struct.Mutex.html) - a re-exported [`bare_metal::Mutex`](https://docs.rs/bare-metal/latest/bare_metal/struct.Mutex.html), allows exclusive access to its content for the duration of a [`CriticalSection`](https://docs.rs/bare-metal/latest/bare_metal/struct.CriticalSection.html).
 A `CriticalSection` can be obtained as a parameter of a closure executed by [`cortex_m::interrupt::free`](https://docs.rs/cortex-m/latest/cortex_m/interrupt/fn.free.html).
 Such mutex guarantees can be assured only on single-core systems, as `CriticalSection`s *protect* only from interrupts.
 2. [`RefCell`](https://doc.rust-lang.org/core/cell/struct.RefCell.html) - allows mutable borrows checked at runtime.
 This is necessary, because access from interrupts cannot be checked at compile time.
 More details are available in the [Rust Book](https://doc.rust-lang.org/book/ch15-05-interior-mutability.html).
 3. [`Option`](https://doc.rust-lang.org/core/option/) - allows moving a value from and into it.
 4. The type which is moved between main context and interrupts.